unlock-protocol/docs/docs/tools/checkout/configuration.md

 - `captcha`: _optional boolean_. defaults to `false`.
 If set `true`, the users will be prompted to go through a captcha during the checkout process.
 This is better used in conjunction with a purchase hook that verifies that captcha is valid.
 - `password`: _optional boolean_.
 Defaults to `false`.
 If set to `true`, the user will be prompted to enter a password in order to complete their purchases.
 This will only be useful if the lock is connected to a hook that will handle the [password verification](../../tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md).
 - `dataBuilder`: _optional url_.
 If set to a url, checkout will call the URL through a proxy with `recipient`, `lockAddress`, and `network` field for a json response containing data _string_ field.
 This will be passed to the purchase function when user is claiming or buying the key as is.
 Make sure the returned data is valid bytes.
+- `skipRecipient`: _optional boolean_.
+Skip recipient screen if max recipients is 1.

 ### Network values